 As soon as your little ones can count past five, start giving them simple, oral story problems to solve: “If you have a cookie and I give you two more cookies, how many cookies will you have then?”

-The fastest way to a child’s mind is through the taste buds.
+The fastest way to a young child’s mind is through the taste buds.
 Children can easily visualize their favorite foods, so we use mainly edible stories at first.
 Then we expand our range, adding stories about other familiar things: toys, pets, trains.

 Math That Is Social